JCSDA/jedi-docs/docs/developer/jedi_environment/singularity.rst

 -------------------------------

 Under construction:
-How do download the singularity image and start a singularity shell
+How to download the singularity image and start a singularity shell